How We Do It

 Hops emerge annually, and as the vines emerge we use coconut coir, tied to our hop trellis and anchored into the soil, we train them to those bine lines (ropes), and they then spend the next 1.5-2 months climbing up to 18+ feet.
 Over the next couple months they flower and mature until mid-August where we cut them down and harvest them by hand.
 From there, we've built a kiln that dries them, and then they are properly stored until it's time to use them.

-- In our commercial kitchen we take our raw grass-fed tallow and render it down its beautiful liquid form. (insert picture of it in clear golden form)
+- Using our commercial kitchen to we slowly render our raw grass-fed tallow down to its beautiful liquid form.
+This ensures our product is super luxurious in texture and virtually odorless.

-- From there we had our natural beeswax pastilles, and gently let them melt into the liquid gold.
+- From there we add our natural beeswax pastilles, and allow them to gently melt into the "liquid gold".

-- Once the beeswax has completely melted and it has cooled to a point that won't hurt the hop extract or cause off-scents, we use a sachet full of whole cone hops and let them steep in order to extract the natural lupulin oils that contribute many beneficial compounds.
+- Once the beeswax has completely melted, we use a sachet full of our kiln-dried whole cone hops and let them steep in order to extract the ultra-beneficial natural lupulin oils.

-- We then lightly scent our products with steam derived essential oils, just enough to have a desirable scent, but not enough to bother sensitive skin.
+- We then lightly scent our products with steam derived essential oils; just enough to have a desirable scent, but not enough to irritate sensitive skin.